Ozzymara/dileviroo/README.md

 *   **Operational Efficiency:** Streamline admin tasks like order management, bill generation, and review moderation through a customised dashboard.<br><br>

 ## 🧐 UX Design
 Dileviroo’s template structure isn’t just functional - it’s layered with intention.
 From strategic goals to visual polish, each page reflects a commitment to clarity, usability, and personality.
-Whether users are placing an order or admins are managing the menu, the experience is designed to feel intuitive, responsive, and enjoyable.
+Whether users are placing an order or admins are managing the menu, the experience is designed to feel intuitive, responsive, and enjoyable.<br><br>

 ### 👤 User Stories & MVP Focus